ankurg201/rewardify/README.md

 A Reward Points Calculation System
 # Reward Points Calculation Application

-This is a Spring Boot application that processes reward points for customers based on their transactions.
-The application calculates reward points based on the amount spent, categorizes them by month, and returns monthly reward details for each customer.
+This is a Spring Boot application that processes reward points for customers based on their recent transactions.
+The application calculates reward points based on the amount spent, categorizes them by month, and returns monthly reward details for particular customer.

 ## Features